BobbyHen/Portfolio-website/README.md

 # Portfolio-website
-Personal portfolio to showcase sotware and web development skills and whatnot.
+Personal portfolio to showcase software and web development skills and whatnot.